Matangi Tonga

 Latest Comments

+Nuku'alofa's new roads and drainage not sustainable, warns report - 2 comments

-RogerCCowell says:
+Paul Karalus says:

-RogerCCowell says:
+Paul Karalus says:

-With respect to the King, Royal Family, Nobles, leaders and the people of Tonga: I am a palangi living in England, so excuse me for commenting on Tongan society.Read more...
+The equipment used in the CBD project to rehabilitate the drainage (a street sweeper and the truck mounted suction pump and tank) were supplied under the ADB project, but the work was part of the CRead more...

+Nuku'alofa's new roads and drainage not sustainable, warns report - 2 comments

-John_Boston says:
+rkstoll says:

+Creating drainage, as was proposed by ADB, for the inhabited Sopu mangrove area by creating a channel was entirely ill-conceived.

-John_Boston says:
+rkstoll says:

-Sad story for the festive season.
-Matangitonga should be commended for this piece of journalism.
-Good initial story with a follow up.Read more...
+Creating drainage, as was proposed by ADB, for the inhabited Sopu mangrove area by creating a channel was entirely ill-conceived.

 Sports